JacquelineCasey/fullstackopen-blog-list/README.md

 - 4.11: Write a test that checks that if the likes property is missing, it is set to zero.
         Make this behavior happen.
 - 4.12: Write a test that ensures that 400 is sent if either `title` or `url` are missing.
+- 4.13: Add functionality for deleting blog posts.
+Verify that it works (tests or REST api).

 ## Playing with continuous integration